Communication with Flying Butler when booking and during our stay was superb.

 All apartments are currently fresh and modern and, in the coming months, the building interior will also benefit from a £600K+ refurbishment project as we look to stamp our signature style on each apartment in turn – a style famous for its contemporary, design-led features whilst offering the comforts and convenience of home.

-Flying Butler Managing Director, Dominic Sherry said, “I’m absolutely delighted to be adding Crowne Street, Reading to our ever growing portfolio of serviced accommodation.
+Flying Butler CEO, Dominic Sherry said, “I’m absolutely delighted to be adding Crowne Street, Reading to our ever growing portfolio of serviced accommodation.
 This new collection of high specification, expertly refurbished apartments will offer our guests the opportunity to experience the service of Flying Butler in one of Reading’s most sought-after, central locations.”

 Ideally located in central Reading, our new development is within five minutes’ walk of The Oracle, a large indoor shopping and leisure mall, and approximately one mile from Reading train station, with regular access by bus.
 A convenient mini supermarket sits opposite, and a wide choice of restaurants can be found close by along the river front, with al-fresco dining when the weather permits.